-Here’s the crazy thing.
-Prior to last month, I had never been to Philadelphia.
-I know, I know—and I’m kind of cursing every one of you for not telling me before now that it was a city made for SVV and me.
-Because while we ultimately went for the art, we didn’t really know what to do in Philadelphia when we arrived, and yet four days there turned out to not be nearly enough time to explore the country’s most historically significant city.
+Until this trip, I had never been to Philadelphia.
+And while we ultimately went for the art, we didn’t really know what to do in Philadelphia when we arrived—yet four days there turned out to not be nearly enough time to explore the country’s most historically significant city.

 Why we went to Philadelphia

-When we converted DMA to a nonprofit a couple years ago, we decided to try and make at least one of our annual quarterly board meetings on location somewhere.
+When we started our nonprofit a couple years ago, we decided to try and make at least one of our annual quarterly board meetings on location somewhere.
 A pure artistic retreat, nothing related to our day jobs, just locations we’d always wanted to visit that would creatively fulfill us.
-Then, the pandemic hit and we had to cancel the hope of doing both St. Petersburg (Florida) and Philadelphia board retreats last year.
+Philadelphia was high on the list for board retreat destinations.

 While I love a good hotel, when I’m traveling to a city, I almost always book a vacation rental or Airbnb.
 Why?
 Because city hotel rooms are notoriously tiny—think: 200 square feet or so—and for four nights, I’d much rather have space.
 Plus, if you’ve followed us for some time, you know for my own sanity and restlessness, I need my own room.
 I found a lovely, light-filled two-bedroom rental in the Old City for $187 a night and immediately jumped on it.
 With taxes and all Airbnb’s ridiculous fees, it came out to around $1,000 for three nights, but still very, very worth it.